coralproject/talk/docs/docs/notifications.md

 #### Type: Comment Activity Notifications

-Commenter users can subscribe to the following comment activity notificaitons:
+Commenter users can subscribe to the following comment activity notifications:

 - When one of my comments receives a reply
 - When a Staff, Moderator, or Admin user replies to one of my comments